5% OFF SITEWIDE | UP TO 60% OFF | CODE: MEMORIAL23 | FREE SHIPPING OVER $5,000

 So, the big question: how to determine your budget?
 Let’s do some math.

 Why is there a difference?
 When you’re just starting out, people may not know that your business exists.
 You may be an incredible stylist, but until people know that your salon is open and accepting new clients, they’ll keep going to your competitors.
+That's why new businesses will often include marketing as a part of their salon business plan.

 Once you’ve invested in getting your name out with your amazing salon marketing ideas, word of mouth will help you bring in clients.
 You know how it works… a client gets an amazing cut and color, and their friends ask them who was responsible for such amazing locks.